Data-drone/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To identify the lines, I fit a polynormal to the line pixels identified.
-This process is defined in the `find_lane_pixels function` in `advanced_detector.py` file.
+This process is defined in the `find_lane_pixels` in `advanced_detector.py` file.
 The lane pixel identifier uses 9 sliding windows looks for non-zero pixels within each window.

-A second degree polynomial is fitted to the identified pixels via the `fit_polynomial` function in `advanced_detector.py`
+A second degree polynomial is fitted to the identified pixels via the `fit_polynomial` function in `advanced_detector.py`.
+For video scenarios, where there can be priors, there is a check at `line 472` that determines whether the `find_lane_pixels` function is used or the `search_around_poly` function which just runs a search around the location of the line identified in the previous frame.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature is calculated in the `measure_curvature_pixels` function in the `advanced_detector.py`.
+The radius of curvature is calculated in the `measure_line_curvature` function in the `advanced_detector.py`.
 It uses the functions as explained in Measuring Curvature I video.

 The position of the vehicle with respect to the center, the bias, is calculated in the `calc_bias` function.
 This is calculated by looking at the distance of the left line from the middle of the image, the distance from the right line and hence working out the offset.

+The factors for converting pixels to meters is based on analysing the postwarp image which suggested that for my case, the lane is about 800 pixels width and the look ahead region is roughly three road line dashes or 10 meters ahead.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.